hobbyquaker/dna-monitor/README.md

 > A simple device monitoring tool for e-cigarettes with Evolv DNA chipset.
 Works with macOS and Linux.

 ![Screenshot](screenshot.png "Screenshot")

 This tool can't - and will never - replace the Escribe software, it's just the device-monitoring part.
 For configuration of preheat, profiles, wires, themes etc you still need Escribe.

+Tested with DNA75 and DNA200 Chipset.
+Users reported that this does _not_ work with the DNA250 chipset :(

 ### Download